Skip to main content

 You can add a default outbound email address that will be used when sending emails from this process (if you don't see the email you want to send from on the list of options, then follow these steps to connect your email first).

-Finally, you can select Relevant or Broad tracking (see this article for an in-depth overview of the differences between them).
+You can select Relevant or Broad tracking (see this article for an in-depth overview of the differences between them).
 Relevant will only track communications sent from the process page, while Broad tracks any communication that may be related to the process, property, or owner, whether it's sent from the process page or not.

-Step 4: Add Your Stages
+Step 5: Add Your Stages

 Next, click Stages & Workflows to add stages to this process type.ย